Janis-kreu/academic-kickstart/content/authors/jakob-munch/_index.md

 superuser: false
 authors:
 title: Jakob Roland Munch
-role: Professor at the Department of Economics
+role: Professor at the Department of Economics at the University of Copenhagen
 bio:
 interests: []
 education: